Software bug

-A software bug is a design defect (bug) in computer software.
+A software bug is a defect (bug) in computer software.
 A computer program with many or serious bugs may be described as buggy.

 The effects of a software bug range from minor (such as a misspelled word in the user interface) to severe (such as frequent crashing).

 In 2002, a study commissioned by the US Department of Commerce's National Institute of Standards and Technology concluded that "software bugs, or errors, are so prevalent and so detrimental that they cost the US economy an estimated $59 billion annually, or about 0.6 percent of the gross domestic product".

 Since the 1950s, some computer systems have been designed to detect or auto-correct various software errors during operations.

+History

+The term bug to describe a defect has been engineering jargon since at least as far back as the 1870s, long before electronic computers and computer software.
+For instance, Thomas Edison wrote the following words in a letter to an associate in 1878:

+It has been just so in all of my inventions.
+The first step is an intuition, and comes with a burst, then difficulties arise—this thing gives out and [it is] then that "Bugs"—as such little faults and difficulties are called—show themselves and months of intense watching, study and labor are requisite before commercial success or failure is certainly reached.

+Problems with military gear during World War II were referred to as bugs or glitches.

+Isaac Asimov used the term bug to relate to issues with a robot in his short story "Catch That Rabbit," published in 1944.